 1. Introduction: Why we should care about supranational Twitter activity

 The European Union (EU) has an increasingly precarious relationship with the citizens it governs.
 The politicization of European integration in public debates has markedly increased in recent years.
 This indicates that the EU has a veritable popular legitimacy problem.
 Incidences such as the failure of constitutional referenda in 2005, the raging debates about supranational authority during the Euro- and Schengen crises after 2009 and 2015, the infamous Brexit decision of 2016, and more generally the rise of Eurosceptic mobilization in national and European election campaigns clearly illustrate that the EU can no longer rely on a permissive consensus among the wider citizenry (De Wilde and Zürn 2012; Hooghe and Marks 2009; Rauh 2021a).
-In such controversial debates, especially the EU’s rather detached supranational institutions are frequently addressed and become targets of blame-shifting (Gerhards et al. 2009).
+In such controversial debates, especially the EU’s rather detached supranational institutions are frequently addressed and become targets(Gerhards et al. 2009; Harteveld et al. 2018; Hobolt and Tilley 2014).

 Supranational actors, however, are not only at the receiving end of such controversial debates.
 In principle, they can try to defend themselves in public, trying to nurture popular legitimacy of the EU by giving account of how they exercise their political authority.
-Faced with public politicization, thus, also political institutions beyond the level of the nation state have discovered the need to invest in public communication (Ecker-Ehrhardt 2018; Ecker-Ehrhardt 2020).
+Faced with public politicization, political institutions beyond the nation state have discovered the need to invest in public communication (Ecker-Ehrhardt 2018; Ecker-Ehrhardt 2020).

 Yet, supranational EU institutions face notable obstacles in effectively communicating with the wider European citizenry.
 Part of these obstacles are internal.
 Public communication is often subject to internal conflicts and competition over limited resources (Altides 2009; Bijsmans and Altides 2007; Hartlapp et al. 2014: ch.
 9).
 In institutions with delegated powers that often involve high levels of expertise, consensus-orientation, and diplomatic restraint, public outreach has traditionally also not been a primary concern (Brüggemann 2010; Meyer 1999).
 When facing controversial public debates, moreover, supranational institutions may have incentives to avoid clear communication in their strategic efforts to calm controversial debates (Biegoń 2013; Bressanelli et al. 2020; De Wilde and Zürn 2012; Schimmelfennig 2020).
 In effect, supranational communication efforts are thus often rather inaccessible to the wider public as they use highly-codified, complex technocratic language ladened with jargon (Rauh et al. 2019; Rauh 2021b).

 Beyond internal constraints, supranational institutions face notable communication obstacles in their environment as well.
 While supranational institutions are tasked to defend the European interest in their policy areas, mass-mediated public spheres tend to be fractured along national borders, languages, and media systems (Koopmans and Statham 2010; Risse 2014; Trenz 2004; Walter 2015).
 National media are furthermore rather selective in covering EU affairs where traditional journalistic selection logics are often biased to national interests, as well as domestic executives and their challengers (De Vreese 2001; De Vreese et al. 2006; Trenz 2008).
 Along this line, media coverage of the EU is primarily driven by controversial and contested events such as summits of the heads of state and government, EP elections, and scandals on the European level (Boomgaarden et al. 2013; Hobolt and Tilley 2014).
-In the environment of traditional media systems, thus, decidedly supranational institutions have a hard time to get their message across.
+In the environment of traditional media systems, thus, supranational institutions have a hard time to get their message across.